- L-AĦĦAR AĠĠORNAMENTI

 The Legislation Malta website is designed to work with the most recent two versions of Firefox and Chrome browsers.
 For instructions on how to use the FITA website, please visit our FAQ pages.

 As part of this effort, Legislation Malta adheres to accessibility standard EN310549 and WCAG2.0 guidelines.
 Our online resources and products are evaluated both manually and programmatically for conformance to WCAG 2.0 Level AA guidelines.
 The Legislation Malta website in particular is designed to work well and be accessible when being accessed with suitably updated hardware and software products.

 Further recognizing that adherence to standards and guidelines, cannot on its own ensure that a product is accessible, Legislation Malta also carries out usability evaluations in collaboration with persons with disability, so as to gather necessary feedback.
 We also strive to implement accessibility for information channels that are provided via third party platforms wherever possible.

 The Legislation Malta website does not make use of font, magnification and colour modification widgets.
-This is because we believe that this functionality is already intergrated in most web browsers or is available via different add-ons and plugins which different users are free to customise to their needs.
+This is because we believe that this functionality is already integrated in most web browsers or is available via different add-ons and plugins which different users are free to customise to their needs.
 As a result these arbitrary user customisations are available for most websites, not only that of the Foundation.
-In order to allow for this level of customisation, we seek to maximise compatability with these user modifications.
+In order to allow for this level of customisation, we seek to maximise compatibility with these user modifications.